TEAM INFORMATION & RESOUCES

 Load-in Instructions:

 Teams are encouraged to use the Wednesday Evening load-in times, from 6:00 pm to 8:00 PM.
-We ARE allowing Wednesday evening setup and inspection, but the pits will close promptly at 8:00 PM.
-If you cannot make this time you may load in and set up with up to five (5) people on Thursday morning between 7:45 - 8:30 am.
-(Please note that one of the five people must be an adult).
+We ARE allowing Wednesday evening setup and robot weigh-in, but the pits will close promptly at 8:00 PM.
+If you cannot make this time, you may load in and set up with up to six (6) people on Thursday morning between 7:45 and 8:30 am.
+(Please note that two of the five people must be adults.)

 Teams enter down a ramp (East 19th Place) off Carnegie Avenue on the west end of the Wolstein Arena.
-This ramp will take you down to the loading area on the west end of the pit area at floor level. (see map below) This is Gate C.
+This ramp leads to the loading dock at the west end of the pit area at floor level. (see map below) This is Gate C.

-The load-in area both outside and inside the building will be crowded at times so please be careful and courteous.
-It is critical that you consolidate your materials and pack your vehicle so unloading can be done quickly and safely.
-This will help reduce wait time for the other teams waiting in the queue to unload.
+The load-in area, both outside and inside the building, will be crowded at times, so please remember to be careful and courteous.
+Teams are asked to consolidate their materials when packing their vehicles so that unloading can be done as quickly and safely as possible.
+This will help reduce the wait time for other teams waiting in the queue to unload.

 Each team will be assigned a holding location on the loading dock where the team will unload its vehicle contents.
-When the team vehicle is unloaded, the vehicle will need to leave the dock area.
-If the team is using the designated surface lot to park their trailer, the driver will need to pick up a Parking Permit from the Load-in Administration and attach/tape it to the outside of their trailer.
+Once the team vehicle is unloaded, it must leave the dock area immediately.
+If the team is using the designated surface lot to park their trailer, the driver must obtain a Parking Permit from Load-in Administration and attach/tape it to the outside of the trailer.

-When the team vehicle leaves the dock area, the 5-person setup crew will be issued a Pit Setup Permit that will allow them access their assigned Pit area.
-Once there, the setup crew can begin setting up and organizing their Pit.
-Because the space for each Pit is limited, a "Robot Holding Area" has been setup on the dock where teams can temporarily store their robots while their pit being assembled.
-This is for safety purposes and will provide teams with the necessary room to safely complete the installation and setup of their Pit.
+When the team vehicle leaves the dock area, the six-person setup crew will be issued a Pit Setup Permit that will allow them access to their assigned Pit area.
+Once there, the setup crew can begin organizing their Pit.
+Because space per pit is limited, a "Robot Holding Area" has been established on the dock for teams to temporarily store their robots while their pit is being assembled.
+This is for safety and will provide teams with the space needed to complete the installation and setup of their Pit.

 REMEMBER ALL Team members entering the facility are required to wear safety glasses.